cds-snc/forms-api/docs/_pages/en/monitoring.md

 ### API rate limit

+API throttling allows us to manage high API traffic and helps maintain the system’s stability.
+This helps avoid overloading situations where too many requests are processed simultaneously.

 The limit for API requests from one form is **500 requests per minute**.
 Should you happen to exceed the limit, you will get a <code>RateLimitError</code>.

 | Status code              | Example message | Meaning or how to fix |
 | :---------------- | :------ | :---- |
 | <code>429</code> |  <code>Too many requests</code>   | The default limit is 500 requests per 60 seconds.
 Wait and try again or request a higher limit. |

-### Requesting a rate limit increase

-API throttling allows us to manage high API traffic and helps maintain the system’s stability.
-This will help avoid overloading situations where too many requests are processed simultaneously.
 In the future, we anticipate the API call limits may be tied to different use cases or types of usage and will try to determine appropriate limits for API requests per minute.

 In the meantime, if you require an API request rate increase, [contact Support](https://forms-formulaires.alpha.canada.ca/en/support).

 ### Refreshing API keys